programming-electronics-academy/chatGPTuino/README.md

 There is also a way to inject system messages that help steer the response from chatGPT.
 The default system message is “Respond like a pirate”.
 To change the system message you press escape and you’ll be prompted to type a new one.

-For more details and a video walk through go to: https://bit.ly/chatGPTuino
+For more details go to: https://bit.ly/chatGPTuino